joergenb/arf_topic_x/PITCHME.md

 ![bg opacity](./assets/gradient.jpg)

-# <!--fit--> Er dette ein tittel ?
+# <!--fit--> Topic X - registration: large organizations

-Our concern is related to large organizations where there is one organizational identifier, and operating many different digital services relying on the EUDI wallet
+Our concern is related to large organizations having one organizational identifier, and operating many different digital services relying on the EUDI wallet:

-These services will be run by different product teams internally.
+- These services will be run by different product teams internally.
-Some services will be run by intermediaries (typically saas vendors)
+-  Some services will be run by intermediaries (typically saas vendors)

-We want isolation and data minimization between those services.
+They (and we) want isolation and data minimization between those services.
 This can be achieved by :

-individual WRPAC to each service (but all of them will have the same organizational identifier) individual WRPRC to each service (for sure, those services wil have different intended use)
+- individual WRPAC to each service (but all of them will have the same organizational identifier)
+- individual WRPRC to each service (for sure, those services wil have different intended use)

+--

 The problem is now: what if one of those services is compromised - do we have mechanisms to limit the damage ?